–Read Time: 5 min–

 The benefits of a predictive program originate from the fact that it is a strategy driven by data such as vibration, ultrasound, temperature, electrical, and other measurements.
 This data ultimately drives informed decisions such as figuring out the specific repair required to fix a machine or timing the repair appropriately to minimize the risk of catastrophic failure.
 As such, some of the barriers to the success of a predictive program revolve around the challenges associated with acquiring and managing the vast amounts of information as well as processing or analyzing the information into accurate and actionable results.
 Not only that, but the industry will face a serious skills shortage if it is to solely use the traditional human-based analysis to keep up with the rising demand for predictive maintenance solutions.
 Time constraints associated with training proficient human analysts will hinder market growth.

-One popular type of machine learning implementation is called supervised learning.
+One popular type of machine learning implementation used in machine diagnostics is called supervised learning.
 In supervised learning, the machine is trained using input datasets that are labeled.
 For example, if one wants to train a computer to recognize images of cats, they would feed many cat images through the algorithm while telling it that they represent cats.
 The label specifies the desired output for a given input.
 This training process can be thought of as building a strong association between pictures of cats and the label “cat.”
 Then, when a new and unlabeled image of a cat is shown, the algorithm will be able to successfully assign the correct label, and hence correctly classify the image.

 With regards to vibration analysis, skilled analysts can play a valuable role in teaching computers how to analyze data.
 Faults such as shaft misalignment, resonance, imbalance, looseness, bearing wear, and many more, have unique data signatures that indicate the presence of said defects.
 By analyzing thousands of datasets and labeling them with the faults they represent, professional analysts can provide the input data necessary to teach computers how to identify these faults on their own.